 For more information, please contact Kunjani Wines directly: +27 (087) 630 0409, email@example.com.

-Another stunning Stellenbosch estate is welcoming visitors again… You can now visit Spier for a good meal, to stock up with goodies from their Farm Cafe, explore the farm’s beautiful gardens or even enjoy a unique experience at the Eagle Encounters.
+Another stunning Stellenbosch estate is welcoming visitors again… You can now visit Spier for a good meal, to stock up with goodies from their Farm Cafe or explore the farm’s beautiful gardens.

 Stock up with Farm Cafe Goodies